 Juices are not as nutritionally beneficial as smoothies made in a blender or just eating a piece of fruit, as they strip most of the fibre and can encourage you to consume too many calories if you exceed recommended daily servings.

 Juices are not as nutritionally beneficial as smoothies made in a blender or just eating a piece of fruit

 Government website, Eat for Health, says: "Many of us drink far too much fruit juice.
 Fruit juices can be high in energy (kilojoules) and low in dietary fibre, and can even damage your teeth.
 Whole fruits are a much better choice, and are more filling."

-In contrast, blenders pulverise whole fruits and veg, therefore retaining the fibre in the skin and peel (in apples or berries, for example) and creating a more nutritious drink.
-They also offer you the extra benefit of being able to add nutrition-boosting ingredients to your fruit and veg blends, such as nuts and seeds or superfood powders.
-Whichever you choose, it's best if you include blending or juicing as part of a healthy, balanced diet.
+In contrast, blenders pulverise whole fruits and veg, thereby retaining the fibre in the skin and peel (in apples or berries, for example) and creating a more nutritious drink.

 Blenders pulverise the whole fruit and retain the fibre for a more nutritious drink.